getloom/loom-app/README.md

 # Loom-app

-This is the core application that drives Loom's programmable social platform.
+This is the core template that drives Loom's programmable social platform applications.

+It provides the core styling & OAuth2 integrations, as well as a DB migrations framework.

 ## Developing